cs1302uga/cs1302-tutorials/visibility/protected.rst

 You may recall from the inheritance-related readings that **child classes inherit instance members** from their parent.
-In such a scenario, it's usually pretty clear that inherited members are declared elsewhere (in the parent class); however, some situations like overloading, shadowing, and initialization can be tricky to determine.
+In such a scenario, it's usually pretty clear that inherited members are declared elsewhere (in the parent class); however, some situations involving overloading, shadowing, and initialization can be tricky to determine.

 Overload Resolution